Our People and Teams

 Lydia received her Ph.D. in Molecular & Cell Biology at UC Berkeley, where she was supported by a National Science Foundation’s Graduate Research Fellowship.

 Nancy G. Brinker is regarded as the leader of the global breast cancer movement.
 Her journey began with a simple promise to her dying sister, Susan G. Komen, that she would do everything possible to end the shame, pain, fear and hopelessness caused by this disease.
 In one generation, the organization that bears Susan’s name has changed the world.
 Learn more about Nancy now.

 Our mission advisors are rock stars—the best and brightest researchers, clinicians, advocates and other experts who help guide and implement our mission programs.
 Thanks to their efforts, we’re driving discovery, affecting change and accelerating progress in the fight against breast cancer.

 The Scientific Advisory Board (SAB) provides strategic guidance and direction for our research and scientific programs.
 It helps prioritize our global research investment and serves as the executive committee of the Komen Scholars.
 Learn more about the esteemed members now.

-The Komen Scholars are an advisory group of 60 distinguished leaders in breast cancer research and advocacy.
-Representing more than 32 institutions in seven countries, their expertise spans everything from clinical research, laboratory research, pathology, prevention, radiation oncology, surgery and other disciplines and specialties.
+The Komen Scholars are an advisory group of 45 distinguished leaders in breast cancer research and advocacy.
+Representing more than 20 institutions, their expertise spans everything from clinical research, laboratory research, pathology, prevention, radiation oncology, surgery and other disciplines and specialties.
 They contribute to our programs, activities and events in many ways, most notably our scientific peer review process, and act as our ambassadors in communities around the U.S. and the world.
 Get to know our Komen Scholars now.